Sum 41: 2009–2012: Thacker's official arrival and Screaming Bloody Murder

-2013–2018: Jocz's departure, Zummo's arrival, return of Baksh, and 13 Voices
+2013–2018: Continued lineup changes and 13 Voices

 From March to April 2013, the band co-headlined the Dead Silence Tour with Billy Talent.
 On April 18, 2013, drummer Jocz announced he would be leaving the band on his official Facebook page, leaving Whibley as the sole founding member of the band.

 On May 16, 2014, Deryck Whibley posted on his website, explaining that he had liver and kidney failure due to excessive drinking.
 He also said that he had some ideas for new songs, and that the band would be soon starting to make a new album.
 On June 9, 2014, Whibley said on his Facebook page that he was working on new Sum 41 music out of his home studio to get ready to record some new tunes.

 On July 9, 2015, the band launched a PledgeMusic campaign for its comeback album.
 On July 23, 2015, the band played its comeback show at the Alternative Press Awards, which featured former lead guitarist Dave Baksh, joining the band on stage nine years after his departure.
 The band's set also featured DMC as guest.
 It also introduced Frank Zummo from Street Drum Corps as the new drummer.
 Sum 41 confirmed Baksh's official return to the band on August 14, 2015.
 On December 26, 2015, Sum 41 teased two new songs on their Instagram profile.